anthrxc/anthrxc/README.md

 ### Archives
 If you'd like to see some of my old projects from when I first started programming, or projects I don't intend to maintain anymore, you can take a look at [my archives](https://github.com/anthrxc-archives).

-### Assignments
-If you'd, for whatever reason, like to look at projects that I made as part of my assignments, you can do so [here](https://github.com/anthrxc-assignments).

 ## 📊 Stats
 ![Stats](https://github-readme-stats.vercel.app/api?username=anthrxc&theme=dark&show_icons=true)
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=anthrxc&layout=compact&theme=dark)